eWalker-TestLab/Documentation/DetectionLab_ESXi_6.7.md

    pip3 install pywinrm
    ```

-8. Install `sshpass` to allow *Ansible* to use password login by the following command:
+8. Install `sshpass` to allow *Ansible* to use password login by the following command.

    ```bash
    sudo apt install sshpass